Dimer Models and Conformal Structures: Global Structure of the Limit Shape

 We know that $ d\sigma(p,q-p)=-\infty$ for $p\in \dv N\backslash (\Pp\cup \Qq)$ and $q\in N^\circ$.
 Since for all $z\in B$, $\nabla u(z)=0\in N^\circ$ and $\nabla h(z)\in \dv N\backslash (\Pp\cup \Qq)$, thus

 But that is in a contradiction with (\ref{minimzernonnegtive}).
 This proves the claim (\ref{claim:E}), and hence the Theorem. \end{proof}

-Since Theorem \ref{thm:DeS12} requires the minimizer $h$ of the variational problem (\ref{ELbasic}) to coincide with one of the obstacles $M(x)$ or $m(x)$ whenever it is not $C^1$-smooth, and since it also obeys the maximum principle, Theorem \ref{thm:liquid:affine1} gives strong global rigidity for the structure of the minimizer.
+Since Theorem \ref{thm:DeS12} requires the minimizer $h$ of the variational problem (\ref{ELbasic}) to coincide with one of the obstacles $M(x)$ or $m(x)$ whenever it is not $C^1$-smooth, Theorem \ref{thm:liquid:affine1} gives strong global rigidity for the structure of the minimizer.
+Also, for natural boundary values one can control the minimizers on the coincidence set.